-The Pearl of the East and a city deemed as one of the most popular tourist locations for foreign travellers, Goa is a fine reflection of India’s early history.
-From awe inspiring cathedrals to pristine beaches and of course the relaxed VAT on alcohol, Goa is every traveller’s dream.
+The Pearl of the East and a state deemed as one of the most popular tourist locations for foreign travellers, Goa is a fine reflection of India’s early history.
+From awe inspiring cathedrals to pristine beaches and of course with comparatively less tax on alcohol, Goa is every traveller’s dream.

 Apart from being a dream holiday destination, this state is also a very popular choice for real estate investment what with all the demand for tourist accommodation.
 Being a state that is much visited even during the monsoons, rental properties are in demand all around the year.
 So, here are some pointers to keep in mind while renting property in Goa.

 How To Make Rental Agreement In Goa